The Private Equity Review: Austria

 Typically, investors become limited partners in an LP.
 The general partner is usually an LLC that receives a fee for assuming unlimited liability.
 In some structures, the general partner manages the partnership; in other structures, a separate management company (usually an LLC) manages the partnership.
 As private equity funds in most cases fall under the AIFMG, the entity managing the fund must be a legal person licensed or registered as an AIFM under the AIFMG.
 There are generally no minimum capital requirements for newly incorporated LPs.

 Investors become shareholders in an LLC or a JSC.
-An LLC is managed by a managing director, a JSC by a managing board.
+An LLC is managed by a managing director; a JSC by a managing board.
 JSCs (as opposed to LLCs) are required by law to also have a supervisory board.
 Managing directors, as well as members of the managing board, have to be natural persons.
-However, as with LPs, corporations can outsource management functions to a management company, which in most cases needs to be licensed or registered as an AIFM under the AIFMG.
+However, as with LPs, corporations can outsource management functions to a management company, which in most cases must be licensed or registered as an AIFM under the AIFMG.
 Austrian law has minimum share capital requirements for LLCs (€35,000, or €10,000 in the case of a privileged incorporation) and JSCs (€70,000).

 ii Key legal terms